 Similarly, a marketing team might invest a significant amount with an ad agency to create a 30-second TV spot that is amusing but fails to grow brand affinity.

-The challenges with attributing tangible results to their efforts is just one of the reasons CMOs and their teams are increasingly turning to performance marketing as an alternative.
+The challenges with attributing tangible results to their efforts are just one of the reasons CMOs and their teams are increasingly turning to performance marketing as an alternative.

 Performance marketing explained